coldbubbletea/AAIP-Point-Cloud-Completion/README.md

 ![Overall](Figure_1.png)
 ## Version 1.1
 New: We have updated the zigzag order to enhance the locality of the point cloud.
-The complete codebase will be updated soon.
-If you have any questions, please feel free to contact us via email.

 ### Data set for this small demo
 10 different point clouds, repeat 8 times for each.